Carrer-Portal/Career-Guidance-and-Development-Portal/README.md

 # Aim
 The aim of this project is to design and develop an AI enabled Recruitment Management System using a web environment.
 # Objectives
-• To design and develop a sub system to manage appointments for career advisors.
+• To design and develop a sub system to manage appointments for career advisors.<br/>
-• To design and develop a sub system to generate well-crafted resume for undergraduates.
+• To design and develop a sub system to generate well-crafted resume for undergraduates.<br/>
-• To design and develop chat assistant for interview preparation and face mock interview questions.
+• To design and develop chat assistant for interview preparation and face mock interview questions.<br/>
 • To design and develop a subsystem for notifying upcoming career fairs and career workshops.